|

 weather was so bad that the sports fields were out of bounds.
 'Jan' always

-would order the whole Company out on a road run, complete with boots and
+order the whole Company out on a road run, complete with boots and gaiters.

-gaiters.
-He always led the run and invariably took us up to Farley Hill and
+He always led the run and invariably took us up to Farley Hill and through

-through the ford at the top.
-Not content to run us through the freezing water
+the ford at the top.
+Not content to run us through the freezing water of the

 seconds.
 Give him his due though, he was always the first into the water and